 Maternal Cardiac Teams

-UR Medicine has two new, unique multidisciplinary programs for mothers with cardiac disease.
+UR Medicine has two new, unique multidisciplinary programs for pregnant people with cardiac disease.
 These are the only programs of their kind in Upstate New York.

-Women with cardiac conditions who are considering pregnancy or are pregnant need to be followed and cared for by a team of specialists to help mom and baby have the best outcomes possible.
+Women with cardiac conditions who are considering pregnancy or are pregnant need to be followed and cared for by a team of specialists to help parent and baby have the best outcomes possible.

 Women with cardiac conditions are followed by these two special teams: